HaoguangYang/BehaviorTree.ROS/README.md

+# This repository is archived, as we are expanding the scope of the repository beyond the forked project.
+A new stand-alone repository will replace this repository.

 # ReFRESH (Reconfigurable Framework for Real-time Embedded Software and Hardware)

 This is a ROS integration of the ReFRESH framework as a middleware for real-time self-adaptation of robotic systems on both behavior and composition, involving both software and hardware.